nodecross/nodex-docs/source/concepts/10-data-format.md

 ## Private and Public Keys

-NodeX, like other distributed identity products, manages private keys within the agent and uses distributed public key resolution nodes to obtain public keys.
+NodeX, like other distributed identity products, manages private keys within the Agent and uses distributed public key resolution nodes to obtain public keys.
 Specifically, it uses a specification called Sidetree, with Bitcoin as the trust anchor behind the public key resolution node using Sidetree, and IPFS running as the public key data store.
 Since NodeX uses Sidetree for public key resolution, the private and public key formats, resolution methods, and key rotation methods are all implemented according to the Sidetree specification, and are inter-compatible at the deep DID level with other products that use Sidetree as their DID method.
 The specifications for Sidetree are available here.